maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 2.`\|`ITL`|:small_blue_diamond: :small_blue_diamond:

 Change the sun position and notice that the atmosphere changes based on the position of the sun.
+The closer the sun is to the horizon the more yellow is mixed into the light and the sky.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/9b1f2ea8-48fe-4a09-aeb0-13156324854e